 When you’re designing a sales compensation program for your organization, you can often run into this “herding cats” problem.
 You may be getting a lot of conflicting messages from your colleagues and key stakeholders across the business.
 Perhaps finance is saying, “The program costs too much.”
 IT is saying that the data is no good.
 Occasionally the sales director will tell you, “The competition has a much better plan.
 Why are we doing this?”
 Worse, people in your organization are telling you, “We better start with a blank sheet of paper.
 Maybe the plan is in driving the behaviors we want.”

-Recently, David Marshall, the Managing Director and Co-founder of Performio and an expert in sales compensation planning, talked about how you can create a framework to deal with this “herding cats problem” and create a sales compensation plan that works for everyone in the organization.
+Recently, David Marshall, the Co-founder of Performio and an expert in sales compensation planning, talked about how you can create a framework to deal with this “herding cats problem” and create a sales compensation plan that works for everyone in the organization.

 How to Plan Your Sales Compensation Plan